cookies

 Instructions

-• In a large bowl, cream together the butter and sugar.
-Beat in the egg, oats, and apple butter.
+• In a large mixing bowl, cream together butter, shortening, and sugars.
+Add egg and vanilla.

 Read More